Vaduz with sixth win in a row

-FC Vaduz win for the sixth time in a row in the Challenge League - but eat hard bread for a long time in a 1:0 win at bottom club Bellinzona.
+FC Vaduz win for the sixth time in a row in the Challenge League - but eat hard bread for a long time in their 1:0 win at bottom club Bellinzona.

 In the 90th minute, Gabriele De Donno put the Liechtenstein side 1-0 up from close range to save Vaduz's winning streak.
 Before the national team break, Bellinzona had stopped FC Aarau with their first win of the season, but now they narrowly failed to do the same to their closest rivals.
 Vaduz are now level on points with league leaders Aarau, who play Stade Nyonnais on Saturday.